usgs/wdfn-blog/content/build-river-conditions.md

 system(sprintf("ffmpeg -i %s -vf scale=iw/2:-1 %s", original_video_file, out_video_file))
 ```

+You will now have two new animation files, one GIF and one video, that have `_downscaled`
+appended to their names.
+They should appear to be about half of the size of the originals
+(my GIF went from 817 KB to 441 KB and my video went from 2 MB to 900 KB).

 ### Platform specs

 Different social media platforms have different requirements for your
 content.
-The biggest thing to check before planning your animation are
+The most important item to check before planning your animation are
 the dimensions and aspect ratio you will need.
 Those can change the way
 that you need to layout your animation (for example, Instagram videos
 are often square or portrait but rarely landscape).
 If I want to put